goodrobots/devFrame/docs/_docs/02-printing.md

 There are some optional parts, such as Landing Gear Feet, that are designed to be flexible, and should be printed in TPE/TPU.
 Just look for TPU at the end of the file name.

 ## Print Settings
-There are only two different profiles we use for devFrame parts:
+There are only two profiles we use for devFrame parts:
  - Solid -- 0.3mm layer height, 2 perimeters, 100% infill
  - Standard -- 0.3mm layer height, 2 perimeters, 50% infill

-In general, if it's a small part such as a sensor mount, or it is going to see a lot of stress like a motor mount, we will use Solid.
+We use Solid if it's a small part such as a sensor mount, or it is going to see a lot of stress like a motor mount.
 Otherwise, everything is printed using the Standard profile.

 Note -- The [Frame Details]({{ site.baseurl }}/docs/frame-details/#frame) section of the docs lists each part and respective print setting.
 {: .notice--primary}